-VMD has been developed by the Theoretical and Computational Biophysics Group at the University of Illinois and the Beckman Institute.
-This work is supported by grants from the National Institutes of Health (grant number PHS 5 P41 RR05969-04), the National Science Foundation (grant number BIR-9423827 EQ), and the Roy J. Carver Charitable Trust.
+VMD has been developed by the Theoretical and Computational Biophysics Group at the Beckman Institute for Advanced Science and Technology of the University of Illinois at Urbana-Champaign.
+This work is supported by the National Institutes of Health under grant number P41-RR005969.